scalableminds/localcast/README.md

 ## System Requirements

-FFmpeg must be installed on your system.
-(Live recoding of incompatible video files.)
+- FFmpeg should be installed on your system for live transcoding of incompatible video files.
+- mDNS is implemented in Bonjour (OSX) and the nss-mdns service (Linux).
+Under Windows you may need the Bonjour SDK for Windows from Apple.

 ## Distribution